-As an investor, you see returns from this symbiotic relationship as well: your portfolio is sheltered by the collective diversity of your chosen REIT (assuming it isn't asset-specific).
-Additionally, you gain truly passive income in the form of hands-off management.
+As an investor, you see returns from this symbiotic relationship as well: your portfolio is sheltered by the collective diversity of your chosen REIT.
+Additionally, you gain truly passive income in the form of hands-off property management and dedicated maintenance.
 For any investor who's worn the property management hat for too long, this is an opportunity for relief from a burdensome portfolio.

 Let's explore some of the other benefits an UPREIT can offer property investors!

 The Benefits of an UPREIT for Investors